Effects of multi-channel AGN feedback in FIRE cosmological simulations of massive galaxies: Results

+While the BHCR runs are overall the best match to the observed stellar profiles, Figure \ref{fig:StellarProfiles} suggests that these runs predict stellar `cores' with a significant change of slope at $r \sim 0.4$ kpc ($r^{1/4}\sim 0.8$ kpc$^{1/4}$).
+The relatively abrupt change in slope is unusual for stellar profiles, but it is on a scale substantially larger than the gravitational softening for stars in those runs ($\epsilon_{\rm star}=18$ pc).
+Moreover, the cores are resolved by well over $10^{4}$ stellar particles and have masses $\gtrsim 10 \times$ the masses of the central BHs.
+We also note that the NoBH runs in the figure were run with the same resolution and do not show signs of unphysical features in their stellar profiles.
+Therefore, the inner stellar profiles in the BHCR runs may be the result of complex interactions involving the baryonic processes, including the CR physics, which would be interesting to investigate more in future work.

 We examine the effects of AGN feedback on the kinematic characteristics of each galaxy in Figure \ref{fig:circ}, which shows the the mass-weighted normalized distributions of the orbital circularity $\epsilon$ of every star particle within $0.1 \Rvir$ in each galaxy.
 Circularity $\epsilon = j_z/j_c(E)$ is defined as the ratio of each particle’s angular momentum in the $\hat{z}$ direction to that of a circular orbit with the same energy \citep{Abadi2002SimulationsDisks}.
 Following \cite{Scannapieco2008EffectsDiscs}, we define $j_c(E) = r v_c = r \sqrt{GM_{\rm enc}/r}$ for a particle at radius $r$, a reasonable approximation for galaxies with spherically symmetric potentials.
 A spheroidal galaxy will have a circularity distribution centered around $\epsilon = 0$, while for a rotation-supported disk, the distribution will peak at $\epsilon = 1$.
 Galaxies with both a disk and a bulge will have multiple peaks.
 We find that simulations without BHs, or with BHs but no CRs, tend to produce a mixture of morphologies, including many galaxies with a significant disk component.
-Simulations with both BHs and CRs, however, consistently produce spheroidal galaxies with distributions peaking at $\epsilon = 0$, as is also visually suggested in Figure \ref{fig:mockHubble}.
+The \BHCR~ model, however, is unable to produce a realistic population of disc galaxies at $\sim L*$, providing further evidence that the feedback in this model may be too strong at that mass scale.
+This model consistently produces spheroidal galaxies with distributions peaking at $\epsilon = 0$, as is also visually suggested in Figure \ref{fig:mockHubble}.